jackdoe/detective/book/week-4.md

   print("hello")
 ```

-This is going waay too fast, and is super confusing, but its ok, we will be doing this for few weeks, so don't worry if it makes no sense now.

 ## [DAY-2] Dungeon Game

 Our game is quite limited, and a quick step to improve it is to make you ask where you want to go until you pick one of the options.